 DIWO – Do It With Others

-Regardless of the size of the critique session, make sure that you designate a facilitator whose job is it to run the meeting - keeping people focused on critique rather than reactions or directive problem solving.
+Regardless of the size of the critique session, be sure to designate a facilitator whose job is it to run the meeting – keeping people focused on critique rather than reactions or directive problem solving.
 The facilitator can also play a note taking role in order to capture the critique for the design owner who is receiving critique of the work.

 Interestingly, people who are very adept at critique can switch ‘modes’ and step back to critique their own work.
 This takes a lot of maturity, critical thinking and analysis skills, but it can be done!
 For our purposes as designers, DIWO is still a great principle to bear in mind – you build buy-in, team trust and gain access to new modes of thinking that you cannot replicate solo!